The 8 best ways to speed up your sluggish Chrome browser

 7. Run the Chrome Cleanup tool (Windows only)

-There is a lot of malware that hijacks the browser experience, such as changing your default search engine and home page or launching obnoxious popup ads.
+There is a lot of malware that hijacks the browser experience, such as changing your default search engine and home page or launching obnoxious pop-up ads.
 And most of this malware is written to run on Windows, the dominant operating system around the world.
 So Google created an anti-malware utility just for Windows users.
 Access it by clicking the three-dot More button and then Settings>Advanced.
 Under Reset and clean up, click “Clean up computer” to run a scan.

-8 When all else fails, rset Chrome
+8 When all else fails, reset Chrome

 If you’ve taken all these steps and Chrome still feels sluggish, reset the program to its defaults.
 A reset will not get rid of important elements such as bookmarks, history, saved passwords, and extensions.
-However it will disable all extensions, so you’ll have to go back and re-enable the ones you want to use.
+However it will disable all extensions, so you’ll have to go back and reenable the ones you want to use.
 It also resets your startup page, new tab page, search engine, and pinned tabs.
 So you will have a little work to do to get your browser customized again.
 To run a reset, click the three-dot More button, then Settings>Advanced>Reset settings, and press “Restore settings to their original defaults.”